Akash-Verma-2000/Light-Studio-Home-Page/README.md

 Created a custom website template purely for practice purposes, aimed at refining HTML, CSS, and Bootstrap skills.
 This template showcases a blend of structured content and stylish design elements, emphasizing a responsive layout.
 Developed to enhance proficiency in web development, utilizing Bootstrap for streamlined design and HTML/CSS for content structure.

 ## Technology
-   > HTML and CSS Bootstrap
+   > HTML, CSS, and Bootstrap.

 ## Screenshot